fleetdm/fleet/docs/Contributing/API-Versioning.md

 ## Why is v1 still available at the time of this writing?

 `v1` is the first version of the API.
-It existed before this text, and so it doesn't follow the versioning schema explained here.
+It existed before this text, so it doesn't follow the versioning schema explained here.
 We still need to support it for a few months (see below on deprecation).
 So it'll be treated as an exception in the logic in the Go code while it exists.

 ## Why not semantic versioning?

 Semantic versioning is great and we are using it in Fleet itself.
-However, it doesn't necessarily work for APIs since we are not going to be releasing a new version with every addition, just with breaking changes.
-So it doesn't align with our needs in the API level.
+However, it doesn't necessarily work for APIs since we will not be releasing a new version with every addition, just with breaking changes.
+So it doesn't align with our needs at the API level.

 ## How are API releases aligned with regular Fleet releases?